ballerina-attic/module-ballerinax-jira/README.md

 *JIRA’s REST API is protected by the same restrictions which are provided via JIRAs standard web interface.
 This means that if you do not have valid jira credentials, you are accessing JIRA anonymously.
-Furthermore, if you log in and do not have permission to view something in JIRA, you will not be able to view it using the Ballerina JIRA Endpoint as well.*
+Furthermore, if you log in and do not have permission to view something in JIRA, you will not be able to view it using the Ballerina JIRA Connector as well.*

-Ballerina Jira endpoint currently provides basic authentication as the authentication method.
+Ballerina Jira connector currently provides basic authentication as the authentication method.
-Please follow the following steps to authenticate your endpoint.
+Please follow the following steps to authenticate your connector.

 - Obtain your Jira user account credentials(username and password).
   If you currently dont have a Jira account, you can create a new Jira account from